Although they look very similar to the Rhode Island Red, the New Hampshire chicken never attained the Rhode Island Red’s runaway success.

 To realize the new importance of this, chicken had been a steady source of meat protein through the war years and now people wanted more so the broiler industry went into top gear to produce enough birds to feed America.

-In 2018, a petition organized by the Canaan Elementary School was presented to the Governor of New Hampshire to make the New Hampshire the official bird of the state.
+In 2018, they presented a petition organized by the Canaan Elementary Schools to the Governor of New Hampshire to make the New Hampshire the state’s official bird.
 The Governor signed it into law the same year.

 Appearance of New Hampshires